paketo-buildpacks/paketo-website/content/docs/howto/php.md

 in the Variables section below.

 ## Install a Custom CA Certificate
-.Net Core Buildpack users can provide their own CA certificates and have them included in the container root truststore at build-time and runtime by following the instructions outlined in the [CA Certificates](/docs/reference/configuration/#ca-certificates) section of our configuration docs.
+PHP buildpack users can provide their own CA certificates and have them included in the container root truststore at build-time and runtime by following the instructions outlined in the [CA Certificates](/docs/reference/configuration/#ca-certificates) section of our configuration docs.

 ## Override the Start Process Set by the Buildpack
-.Net Core Buildpack users can set custom start processes for their app image by following the instructions in the [Procfiles](/docs/reference/configuration/#procfiles) section of our configuration docs.
+PHP buildpack users can set custom start processes for their app image by following the instructions in the [Procfiles](/docs/reference/configuration/#procfiles) section of our configuration docs.

 ## Set Environment Variables for App Launch Time
-.Net Core Buildpack users can embed launch-time environment variables in their app image by following the documentation for the [Environment Variables Buildpack](https://github.com/paketo-buildpacks/environment-variables/blob/main/README.md).
+PHP buildpack users can embed launch-time environment variables in their app image by following the documentation for the [Environment Variables Buildpack](https://github.com/paketo-buildpacks/environment-variables/blob/main/README.md).

 ## Add Custom Labels to the App Image
-.Net Core Buildpack users can add labels to their app image by following the instructions in the [Applying Custom Labels](/docs/reference/configuration/#applying-custom-labels) section of our configuration docs.
+PHP buildpack users can add labels to their app image by following the instructions in the [Applying Custom Labels](/docs/reference/configuration/#applying-custom-labels) section of our configuration docs.